 - Return completed application, resume, and two letters of recommendation to UBOB 110 by the posted deadline.

-- Participate in a group interview in the Residence Life Center.
+- Participate in a Group Interview.
 (Be prepared to schedule your interview when you submit your application.)

 - Participate in an Individual Interview.
 (Candidates selected for an individual interview will be notified after group interviews.)

 Some benefits of being an Orientation Leader

 - Play a vital role in helping entering freshmen and transfer students transition to UAB

-- Build leadership skills through weekly classes, a weekend retreat, and a regional conference in Kentucky
+- Build leadership skills through weekly classes, a weekend retreat, and a regional conference in North Carolina

 - Make lifelong friendships with fellow Orientation Leaders